justinbois/distribution-explorer-app/discrete/binomial.rst

 Parameters
 ----------

-There are two parameters: the probability :math:`\theta` of success for each Bernoulli trial, and the number of trials, :math:`N`.
+There are two parameters: the number of Bernoulli trials, :math:`N`, and the probability :math:`\theta` of success for each trial.

 ----